raspiblitz/raspiblitz/FAQ.md

 But there might be cases where you want to start a totally fresh/clean RaspiBlitz from the beginning.
 To do so you need to delete the old data from the HDD.
 You can do so by formating it on another computer (for example with FAT and name it "NEW").
 Or when you can run the script "/home/admin/XXcleanHD.sh -all" on the terminal.

 When the HDD is clean, then flash a new RaspiBlitz sd card and your setup should start fresh.

+## My blockchain data is corrupted - what can I do?

+You could try to re-index, but that can take some very long time - multiple days or even weeks.

+Another option would be to delete the old blockchain and get a new one.
+See for details the FAQ question: [I have the full blockchain on another computer.
+How do I copy it to the RaspiBlitz?](FAQ.md#i-have-the-full-blockchain-on-another-computer-how-do-i-copy-it-to-the-raspiblitz).
+And even if you are not able to delete the data, first rename the undeletable folders and then follow the instructions.

+Also make sure to check again on your power supply - it needs to deliver equal or more then 3A and should deliver a stable current.
+If you think your HDD is degrading - maybe this is a good time to replace it.
+See for details the FAQ question: [How can I recover my coins from a failing RaspiBlitz?](FAQ.md#how-can-i-recover-my-coins-from-a-failing-raspiblitz)

 ## Can I flip the screen?